The best data flow visualization analysis tools

 There’s no better example of a system that makes aggregation of transactions into flows more difficult than cryptocurrency blockchains.
 A Bitcoin transaction, for example, has multiple inputs and outputs, typically between addresses that are never re-used.
 (If you’re new to blockchain visualization and digital currencies, see our helpful blockchain articles).

-The solution to this problem deserves it’s own blog post (coming soon!), but here’s a sneak preview of how well KronoGraph handles a portion of the Bitcoin blockchain:
+The solution to this problem deserves its own blog post (coming soon!), but here’s a sneak preview of how well KronoGraph handles a portion of the Bitcoin blockchain:

 A KronoGraph timeline making the flow of cryptocurrency understandable through visualization